Measurement of the branching fraction and search for CP violation in $D^0\rightarrow K^0_S\,K^0_S\,\pi^+\pi^-$ decays at Belle

+We also perform a high-statistics measurement of the branching fraction.
+Several measurements of the branching fraction exist~\cite{Albrecht:1994,FOCUS:2004met,BESIII:2020rxv}.
+The most precise result was obtained by the BES\,III Collaboration, which found $\mathcal{B}(\Dkskspp) =(5.3\,\pm 0.9\,\pm 0.3)\times 10^{-4}$~\cite{BESIII:2020rxv}.
+Our measurement presented here uses an event sample almost two orders of magnitude larger than that of BES\,III.

-For our analysis of $\Dkskspp$ decays, we search for \cpv\ in two complementary ways.
+We search for \cpv\ in $\Dkskspp$ decays in two complementary ways.
 We first measure the asymmetry $\Acp$; a nonzero value results from interference between contributing decay amplitudes.
 The \cp-violating interference term is proportional to $\cos(\phi + \delta)$ for $D^0$ decays, where $\phi$ and $\delta$ are the weak and strong phase differences, respectively, between the amplitudes.
 For $\dbar$ decays, the interference term is proportional to $\cos(-\phi+\delta)$.
 Thus, to observe a difference between $D^0$ and $\dbar$ decays (i.e., $\Acp\neq 0$), $\delta$ must be nonzero.

 To avoid the need for $\delta\neq 0$, we also search for \cpv\ by measuring the asymmetry in the triple-product $C^{}_{T} = \vec{p}^{}_{K^0_S} \cdot (\vec{p}^{}_{\pi^+} \times \vec{p}^{}_{\pi^-})$, where $\vec{p}^{}_{K^0_S}$, $\vec{p}^{}_{\pi^+}$, and $\vec{p}^{}_{\pi^-}$ are the three-momenta of the $K^0_S$, $\pi^+$, and $\pi^-$ daughters, defined in the $D^0$ rest frame.
 We use the $K^0_S$ with the higher momentum for this calculation.
 The asymmetry is defined as